jiyong-park/jiyong-park.github.io/_pages/temporary_research.md

 	1. **Park, J.**, Kim, J., Cho, D., and Lee, B. “Pitching in Character: The Role of Video Pitch’s Personality Style in Online Crowdfunding,” under revision for 3rd round review at *MIS Quarterly*

 	3. **Park, J.** “Optimal Curriculum Design of Online Business Education: A Learning Analytics Approach,” work in progress

+	5. Kyung, N., **Park, J.**, Kwon, J., and Lee, B. “Consumer Reaction to a Data Breach in Mobile Commerce: Evidence from a Natural Experiment,” in preparation for submission